 “You saw the Germans coming closer.
 And then you left me.
 You ran for safety and left me behind with a bullet in my leg!”

 “I could only save myself, not both of us,” insisted the Pastor.
 He watched himself as a terrified young soldier running and slipping through the mud and debris of battle.
 Some distance behind him, in hot pursuit, was a rifle-carrying German soldier.
-“He’s been chasing me ever since,” the Pastor said somberly.
+“He’s been chasing me ever since,” the Pastor softly cried.

 “You saved yourself.
-But as for me, I couldn’t move.
-And I’d lost my rifle in all the confusion.
+But as for me, I couldn’t move my leg.
+I lost my rifle in all the confusion.
 I was scared to death.
 I remember praying, promising God that if He let me survive I would change my ways and try to live a good, Christian life.
 After a while a Kraut came running toward me—almost stepped on me.
 But he saw me in the mud at the last second.
 I’ll never forget that crazed, hateful look in his eyes.
 He raised his rifle and hesitated for a second.
 I saw a flicker of light flash off his bayonet.
-Then he yelled—some wild, primal yell—and lunged down at me with the bayonet.”
+Then he yelled—some wild, primal yell—and plunged the long blade into my stomach.”

 The Pastor jerked his eyes away from the horrible sight.